Reviewed by: HU Medical Review Board | Last reviewed: March 2023 | Last updated: May 2023

 - Remove any means, like guns or drugs.

-- Drive or escort them to the emergency room or dial 9-1-1.
+- Drive or escort them to the emergency room if necessary.